 Bacopa monnieri is a safe herb with no contraindications described.
 However, there are some precautions:

 - Theoretically, bacopa could amplify the effects of phenothiazines (neuroleptics).

 - Bacopa has also been shown, albeit inconsistently, to have a mild sedative (calming) effect, so caution is advised in combination with other known sedatives.

-- In high doses and in mice, Bacopa monnieri appears to stimulate the activity of the thyroid hormone, thyroxine (T4).
-It is, therefore possible that bacopa may potentiate the action of thyroid drugs (Kar 2002)
+- In high doses and mice, Bacopa monnieri appears to stimulate the activity of the thyroid hormone thyroxine (T4).
+It is, therefore, possible that bacopa may potentiate the action of thyroid drugs (Kar 2002)